-- 21.5 The decision of the Committee is to be that the application is or is not to be dealt with under delegated authority.
+- 21.4 The decision of the Committee is to be that the application is or is not to be dealt with under delegated authority.
 No directions are to be given, formally or informally, as to the evaluation of the development application.
-Where the Committee determines that an application is to be dealt with under delegated authority that application may be determined at any time after the Committee meeting. - 21.6 Councillors are to advise the General Manager or nominated delegate of any development applications they wish to discuss at the next Planning Review Committee by 12 noon 3 days prior to the meeting.
-Notwithstanding the above, Councillors are encouraged to advise as early as possible. - 21.7 The agenda is to be prepared and distributed to Councillors at least 2 working days before the meeting.
-Late items may be included in exceptional circumstances. - 21.8 Development applications are only to be called to the Planning Review Committee once, except in exceptional circumstances. - 21.9 Any development application called to Planning Review Committee, which is outside of the Director/General Manager's delegation, will not be placed on the agenda, as the elected Council will determine such applications anyway.
-The Councillor calling the application will be notified where this occurs. - 21.10 Councillors are to receive a weekly list of development applications once their level of exhibition has been determined and advised of the exhibition period. - 21.11 Councillors are to advise the General Manager or nominated delegate if they will attend the Planning Review Committee so that it can be established whether a quorum will be present. - 21.12 Unless a quorum has been established by 30 minutes after the scheduled start of the meeting, the meeting will be cancelled. - 21.13 Where the cancellation of a meeting due to a lack of a quorum would result in delay to the determination of an application, Councillors will be notified one week in advance that delegation will be assumed for that application.IRREGULARITIESProceedings at a meeting of a council or a council committee are not invalidated because of: - (a) a vacancy in a civic office, or - (b) a failure to give notice of the meeting to any councillor or committee member, or - (c) any defect in the election or appointment of a councillor or committee member, or - (d) a failure of a councillor or a committee member to declare a conflict of interest, or to refrain from the consideration or discussion of, or vote on, the relevant matter, at a council or committee meeting in accordance with the council's code of conduct, or - (e) a failure to comply with this code.
+Where the Committee determines that an application is to be dealt with under delegated authority that application may be determined at any time after the Committee meeting. - 21.5 Councillors are to advise the General Manager or nominated delegate of any development applications they wish to discuss at the next Planning Review Committee by 12 noon 3 calendar days prior to the meeting.
+Notwithstanding the above, Councillors are encouraged to advise as early as possible. - 21.6 The agenda is to be prepared and distributed to Councillors at least 2 business days before the meeting.
+Late items may be included in exceptional circumstances. - 21.7 Development applications are only to be called to the Planning Review Committee once, except in exceptional circumstances. - 21.8 When a Development Application is called to a Planning Review Committee meeting and public exhibition for the DA ends less than three days before the meeting, that DA will be deferred to the next PRC meeting when number of submissions will be known - 21.9 Any development application called to Planning Review Committee, which is outside of the Director/General Manager's delegation, will not be placed on the agenda, as the elected Council will determine such applications anyway.
+The Councillor calling the application will be notified where this occurs. - 21.10 Councillors are to receive a weekly list of development applications once their level of exhibition has been determined and advised of the exhibition period. - 21.11 Councillors are to advise the General Manager or nominated delegate if they will attend the Planning Review Committee so that it can be established whether a quorum will be present. - 21.12 Unless a quorum has been established by 30 minutes after the scheduled start of the meeting, the meeting will be cancelled. - 21.13 Where the cancellation of a meeting due to a lack of a quorum would result in delay to the determination of an application, Councillors will be notified one week in advance that delegation will be assumed for that application.